DanoNBD2/AWS-Demos/README.md

-# Connecting AWS Glue to your On Premises Data center Demo
+# Connecting AWS Glue to your On Premises Database Demo

 This repository contains a demo showcasing features of AWS Services.
 When launching the CloudFormation template you will be able to see and test, how AWS Glue can connect to a Database in an On Premises environment through a Site-to-Site VPN connection.